thenickdude/wacom-driver-fix/Readme.md

 If you get an error message that your Mac only allows apps to be installed from the App Store, right-click on it and click "Open" instead.

-(If you'd prefer to install the fixed files yourself manually, you can use the [manual installation instructions](Readme-manual-installation.md) instead.)

 After installing, follow the instructions in the next section to fix up the tablet's permissions.

 ## Fix up the tablet permissions